 Cerumen, or earwax, is naturally produced by the ears and helps to lubricate our ear canals and prevent debris from getting too far down the ear canal.
-Earwax typically clears itself from our ears, but in some instances can accumulate, especially if you wear earplugs or in-ear monitors for long periods, which can cause earache, tinnitus, decreased hearing, or ear fullness.
-If a blockage occurs, it may need to be removed, especially before an ear mold impression or ear scan can be taken or before testing your hearing.
+Earwax typically clears itself from our ears, but in some instances earwax can accumulate, especially if you wear earplugs, in-ear monitors, or hearing aids for long periods.
+Too much earwax can cause earache, tinnitus, decreased hearing, or ear fullness.
+If a blockage occurs, it may need to be removed, especially before an ear mold impression can be taken or before testing your hearing.
 Depending on the severity of the blockage this can be done by our audiologist.

 MusiCares Sound Access is proud to work with MusiCares' Hearing Protection Initiative.
 Contact MusiCares at 212-245-7840 for more information. https://www.grammy.com/musicares/about